jhowtan/gek2000/week12.md

 * america has not entered the war at this point yet.
 (Pearl Harbor)

 ## Charles A Beard (Lend-lease 1941)
+* "Bill for waging an undeclared war"
+* Bill argued to help keep US directly out of war
+* "buying peace" while others fighting for US' war for democracy and defence
+* Shameful for foreign soldiers to fight and die for US.
 * thinly veiled attempts at helping britain and france by now
 * lend-lease is pointless because they are just "buying peace"
 * if i want to help, i should help fully; if i don't want then I shouldn't even do lend-lease at all.
 * If we lend them money, the natural next step is to lend them American Soldiers.
-* What good will it do to help if it actually does not guarantee the success/victory of British - Britain has not completely crumbled because they are separated by the English channel from the European hinterlands.
+* What good will it do to help if it (bill) actually does not guarantee the success/victory of British - Britain has not completely crumbled because they are separated by the English channel from the European hinterlands.
 * Rather than spend money on others, should spend money to consolidate all the resources to protect American soil.
 * D-day victory secured for Europe by the Americans.

 ## FDR's War Message

 * Bypass the congress to wage war.
+* due to the undeclared act of war by Japanese
+* previous message only stated the futility of existing diplomatic negotiations
+* "All measures be taken for our defense", and make sure such an attack against US will never happen again
 * Article 1 of the Constitution talks about congress and house of representatives; only congress has the power to declare war, and allocate budget for military.
 All the military administration is handled by the congress.
 * Article 2 talks about executive (presidency); President's role after declaration of war is to command the army.
 * This was a great leap in the constitution - groundbreaking speech that not only goes by the war rhetoric but also lets FDR declare war as a unilateral decision which he was not allowed/supposed to.